bringking/bringking.github.io/_posts/2015-02-12-accordion-component-react.markdown

 {% endhighlight %}

 Now the accordion's responsibilities are to display this content in a list, and track whether each item is expanded or collapsed.
-Pretty straight forward so let's create the React class.
+Pretty straight forward, so let's create the React class.

 {% highlight javascript %}
 var React = require('react/addons');